hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 > ## How to invoke a package in LAMMPS run?
 >
 >  To call an accelerator packages (USER-INTEL, USER-OMP, GPU, KOKKOS) in your LAMMPS run, you need to know a LAMMPS command called ```package```.
+This command invokes package-specific settings for an accelerator.
 You can learn about this command in detail from the [LAMMPS manual](https://lammps.sandia.gov/doc/package.html).
 >
 > The basic syntax of this command is:
 > *package style args*